 o No selling, distributing, manufacturing or transporting of any illegal drugs.

 o No use of a prescription drug or a legally obtainable substance in a manner for which it was not intended within the last three years.

 In addition, you:

-- Must be registered with the Selective Service System (males only, exceptions apply)
+o Must be registered with the Selective Service System (males only, exceptions apply).

 Education completed in foreign colleges or universities may be used to meet the above requirements if the foreign education is comparable to that received in a U.S. accredited educational institution.

-- Experience in building effective leadership development initiatives; advanced project planning and time-management skills; and ability to handle multiple projects, prioritize and organize
+· Advanced project planning and time-management skills; ability to handle multiple projects, prioritize, and effectively organize work.